meilisearch/documentation/guides/getting_started/comparison_to_alternatives.md

 Typesense is a great tool but is not recommended for achieving a lot of operations with minimal configuration.
 While Algolia offers the most advanced and powerful search features, this efficiency comes with an expensive pricing.
 Moreover, their service is marketed to big companies.

 MeiliSearch is dedicated to all types of developers.
-We aim to deliver a developer friendly tool, easy to install and to deploy.
+Our goal is to deliver a developer friendly tool, easy to install and to deploy.
 Because providing an out-of-the-box awesome search experience for the end users matters to us, we want to give everyone access to the best search experiences out there with minimum effort and without requiring any financial resources.

-Most of the times, when a developer is looking for a search solution to integrate into their application, they will go for ElasticSearch or less effective solutions.
-Even if Elasticsearch is not best suited for this use case, it is still a great open-source solution.
+Usually, when a developer is looking for a search solution to integrate into their application, they will go for ElasticSearch or less effective solutions.
+Even if Elasticsearch is not best suited for this use case, it remains a great open-source solution.
 We aim to be this default solution today.